Gdel-J/SVG-Logo-Maker/README.md

 ## Credits

-This application has been made by Gérard Del Vecchio.
+This application has been made by Gérard Del Vecchio in the UCF bootcamp program.